harmony 鸿蒙Persisting User Preferences (ArkTS)

 Working Principles

-User applications call Preference through the JS interface to read and write data files.
-You can load the data of a Preferences persistence file to a Preferences instance.
+User applications call Preference through the ArkTS interface to read and write data files.
+You can load the persistence file data to a Preferences instance.
 Each file uniquely corresponds to an instance.
-The system stores the instance in memory through a static container until the instance is removed from the memory or the file is deleted.
-The following figure illustrates how Preference works.
+The system stores each instance in memory through a static container until the instance is removed from the memory or the file is deleted.

 The preference persistent file of an application is stored in the application sandbox.
 You can use context to obtain the file path.
 For details, see Obtaining Application File Paths.